-Smoke finds out that the killers are from a desert Babylon in the southwest.
-Using a bit of detective work Smoke goes into the barbaric town playing a fool - he dresses like an eccentric artist and takes a beating a few times from some of the town's bullies and outlaws.
-But dressing like a fool allows him to do a lot of surveillance work.
-He soon meets up with a US Marshall in the woods, on his sleeping bag, and the two devise a plan to take out the town and free hundreds of prisoners being held against their will.
-Did I mention prisoners?
-They are beating brutalized and crucified all over the damn place.
-Is this 'The Last Ranger' or 'The Last Mountain Man'?
+Smoke discovers that the killers are from a desert Babylon in the Southwest.
+Using a bit of detective work, Smoke goes into the barbaric town playing a fool - he dresses like an eccentric artist and takes numerous beatings from the book's bully and outlaw extras.
+But, dressing like a fool and sacrificing a few ribs allows him the opportunity to scout out the town's cronies.
+He soon teams up with a US Marshall and the two devise a detailed plan to tree the criminals while liberating hundreds of prisoners held by the town kingpin.

-This book has a ton of dynamite and takes a unique Smoke approach by allowing the hero to do some investigative work before using his big 'ole Colt.
-44. There are some fist fights, a few gun battles and a lot of anticipation knowing Smoke will turn the tables and fight back - eventually.
-You can't keep a good man down.
-The addition of a few allies helped flesh the book out a bit and we get a good look at Sally's wealthy family back home and some of her backstory.
+The author provides another traditional western tale but takes a less common approach by weakening the hero purposefully.
+The fist fights are inevitable, which just leads to gun battles and a lot of anticipation knowing Smoke will turn the tables and fight back - eventually.
+The addition of a few allies helped flesh the book out a bit.
+Plus, the series becomes a little more dynamic by introducing Sally's wealthy family and some of her backstory.